dacarlin/bglb_thermal/paper_draft/atom_draft/paper_draft.md

 It is interesting to note that the protein melting temperatures and kinetic constants reported in this study were not found to be correlated.
 This sheds doubt on studies [Romero] that convolute these parameters into specific activity measurements, for one can never be sure the functional parameter that is tuned to result in an inactive mutant.
 In biotechnology, however, this finding is a boon: it means that kinetics and thermal stability, and perhaps other parameters of the functional envelope, arise from independent (if overlapping) biophysical properties, and thus can be rationally modulated independently.
 This neatly avoids the "two-objective optimisation problem" assumed to exist by engineers seeing to maximize two parameters (such as kcat and thermal stability) independently [http://pubs.rsc.org/en/content/articlepdf/2015/cs/c4cs00351a].
 Whether this finding is relevant to BglB alone is unclear, as other studies have shown a strict linear correlation between delta-G and kcat/km for RNase [http://www.ncbi.nlm.nih.gov/pmc/articles/PMC1219248/].

 We are happy to see our method predict destabilizaing mutations with overt effects of protein structural stability (P325, G12P, etc.), but we are even happier to see subtle effects recapitulated in our predictions [example?].
 As reported previously, we note that prediction error increases as the number of samples in a particular bin or class decreases, and thus we seek ways to more evenly sample functional space.

+One major advantage of large, self-consistent data sets such as the one presented here is that they do not exist in existing databases and thus provide unbiased results (from the point of view that they are not already in the training set, as would happen if FoldX was refined without publishing).
+As published data sets are used to refine existing software, that software accumulates a bias toward overfitting that is recapitulatted whenever a new group seeks to evaluate the predicitive ability of the software on old data sets.
+Therefore, it is of crucial importance to generate large, self-consistent data sets such as the one predicnted here to accuracly evaluate predicitive modeling algorithms.

 ## Implications of our findings to biotechnology